Cloud and AI Infrastructure Cost Optimization: A Comprehensive Review of Strategies and Case Studies: Case Studies

 \item \textbf{Continuous Improvement}: Cost optimization is a continuous process that necessitates ongoing monitoring, experimentation, and adaptation.
 Organizations should create feedback loops, analyze system performance, and proactively identify opportunities for optimization.
 Organizations can achieve long-term cost efficiency and stay ahead of changing requirements by continuously improving their systems.

 \item \textbf{Balancing Cost and Quality}: While cost reduction is important, it is also important to maintain or improve service quality and customer experience.
-Along with cost optimization, Pinterest and Prime Video both prioritize providing a seamless and high-quality user experience.
-Long-term success requires striking the right balance between cost and quality. \end{itemize}
+Along with cost optimization, all four case studies prioritize providing a seamless and high-quality user experience.
+Long-term success requires striking the right balance between cost and quality.

+\item \textbf{Platform and Pricing Model Alignment}: Baselime's migration demonstrates that selecting platforms with pricing models aligned to workload characteristics can yield dramatic savings.
+I/O-bound workloads benefit significantly from platforms that charge based on CPU time rather than total execution duration.